mmabey/mmabey.github.io/cse469s19/hw1_mbr.rst

 Before opening the raw image to perform any analyses, your program should first calculate MD5 *and* SHA1 checksums for the image.
 The checksums should be stored as `MD5-[imagename].txt` and `SHA1-[imagename].txt` and should contain *only* the checksum value, not any other text.
 For example, the name of raw image is `Sparky.raw` then your authentication module needs to generate `MD5-Sparky.txt` and `SHA1-Sparky.txt` before opening the raw image.
+It doesn't matter if the checksum uses upper- or lower-case letters because the check we will use when grading is case-insensitive.

 Next, ensure that you open the image as read-only and locate and extract the partition tables from the MBR.
 Your program MUST generate the partition type including hex value and corresponding type, start sector address (LBA), and size of